 4. Substitute pasta

-In place of high-starch pasta dishes, look for recipes that feature alternatives like spaghetti squash or zucchini noodles.
+Instead of traditional pasta dishes, look for recipes that feature alternatives like spaghetti squash or zucchini noodles.
 Or try bean-based pastas — they’re loaded with fiber and protein.

 5. Bake, don’t fry